dalibo/pg_activity/README.md

 `--profile <my-profile>` command-line option.
 The format of these files is the same as the main configuration file.

+`pg_activity` ships with a few built-in profiles:

+- `narrow`, providing a narrow user interface with most non-essential columns in the process table hidden,
+- `wide`, providing a wide user interface (the inverse of `narrow`), and,
+- `minimal`, providing an even more minimal user interface with header information hidden

 [INI format]: https://docs.python.org/3/library/configparser.html#supported-ini-file-structure